YuZesky/get-current-season-with-date/README.md

 });

 return currentSeason;
-//> printemps, été, automne or hiver
+//> Printemps, Été, Automne or Hiver
 ```

 You can also put personalized locales like this